Spanish in DallasStart Learning

 Why Study Spanish in Dallas

-For Work: Learning Spanish in Dallas is vital if you are looking for more job opportunities.
+Learn Spanish for Work: Learning Spanish in Dallas is vital if you are looking for more job opportunities.
 According to an article by Dallas magazine, Latino companies, executives, entrepreneurs play the biggest role in the city’s economy.
-In 2016 there were more than 70,000 Latino-owned businesses in Dallas, generating an impressive $10.7 billion in annual revenue, and those numbers are only bound to increase!
+In 2020 there were more than 75,000 Latino-owned businesses in Dallas, generating an impressive $10.7 billion in annual revenue, and those numbers are only bound to increase!
 Take advantage of the opportunity to network with Hispanic entrepreneurs and contact the Great Dallas Hispanic Chamber of Commerce on Corinth St. Established in 2005, this institution tries to promote, support and grow the Hispanic Community by giving access to resources and business opportunities, so signing up for Spanish courses in Dallas will make you a very coveted professional.

-For Culture: If you are looking to explore more of Dallas in cultural terms, try pairing your lessons with visits to authentic Chicano and Tejano cultural sites such as the Alegre Ballet Folklorico on Jefferson Blvd, a studio where you can enjoy a great variety of dance styles from Mexico for entertainment purposes.
+Learn Spanish for Culture: If you are looking to explore more of Dallas in cultural terms, try pairing your lessons with visits to authentic Chicano and Tejano cultural sites such as the Alegre Ballet Folklorico on Jefferson Blvd, a studio where you can enjoy a great variety of dance styles from Mexico for entertainment purposes.
 All the songs they dance to are of Mexican origin, so you will be able to understand the lyrics and make the most out of this experience after taking some classes with us!
 Another place you cannot miss if you are looking to experience the Latino culture is Mercado369, also on Jefferson Blvd, a site with art galleries filled with original art, sculpture, jewelry and textiles from Mexico to Argentina that reflect the rich culture and history of Latin America.
 Every Saturday of the month, you can experience a live cultural exchange with the artisans themselves, so make sure you improve your language skills first to impress these artists with your Spanish!
 You can also partake in the fun of this annual spring event in the streets of the Dallas Arts District.
-The festival received more than 12,000 visitors and mariachis in 2018 to celebrate the vibrant Latino culture in Dallas!

 Where to Learn Spanish in and around Dallas